 Anaplastic thyroid cancer is one of four types of thyroid cancer.
 It’s very rare: The American Thyroid Association notes that this type represents less than 2 percent of all cases of thyroid cancer.
 It metastasizes, or spreads, quickly to other organs.
-It’s one of the most aggressive cancers in humans.
+It’s one of the aggressive cancers in humans.

 Anaplastic thyroid cancer is fast-growing.
 This means symptoms can progress in only a few weeks.
 Some of the first symptoms you might notice are:

 - a lump or nodule in the neck

 - pressure and shortness of breath when you lie down on your back

 As the cancer grows, you might also notice: